valerio-afk/pyrclone/README.md

 **This is a work-in-progress library** and currently not available through PIP.
 You are welcome to download and use it in your own projects (please read carefully licence and disclaimer).

 ## ⚙️Current Exposed Functionality
-PyRclone does not provide use all the functionality that can be accessed via the rc API provided by rclone.
+PyRclone does not currently provide use all the functionality that could be accessed via the `rc` API provided by rclone.
 Currently, the main exposed features are:

 - User authentication via HTTP protocol (optional)
 - List of the configured rclone remotes